govindwakhlu/GetAndCleanDataProject/codebook.md

 - run_analysis.R: Script that can be run locally in the working directory to arrive at the output tiny_data.txt
 - tiny_data.txt: Output of the script run_analysis.R

-Variables:
+Variables in tiny_data.txt:

-- subject_id : The ID of the test subject
+- subject_id : The ID of the test subject (Range from 1-30)

 - activity : The activity performed when the corresponding measurements were taken.
+Full list below.

 - Measurements : A list of values that contain the average/mean value of that measurement, grouped by the subject_id and activity pair.
+Full list below.

 List of Activitities (numbers indicate Activity ID in original data set)